Kalari Panicker: Traditional occupations

-Astrology

-In the medieval period and later, astrology existed and was practised in Kerala.
-In central Kerala the same was dealt by Kalari Kurup / Kalari Panicker along with other major occupations.
+Fencing masters from the Kalari Kurup / Kalari Panicker community historically taught Kalaripayattu to the thiyya Ezhava community in Kerala.

 Following the recommendations of Lord Richards, the British Administration in 1804 abolished the practice of martial arts and using weaponry in Kerala.
 As a result of this, Naalpatheeradi Kalaris were transformed into family temples.
 When the Kalari institutions were forcefully closed by the implementation of law, many Kalari masters adopted astrology as their occupation.
 Since then, the community has seen several scholars in astrology.
-L K Anantha Krishna Iyer in his book, The Cochin Tribes and Castes mentions, "After Nairs and other caste-men ceased to be soldiers, their occupation was chiefly confined to the training of young men in athletic sports and in dramatic performances, in addition to their profession of astrology.
-Gradually the former was less cared for, and astrology became their chief occupation."

-Ayurveda and Marma Therapy

 During Kalaripayattu training and during wars, Kalaris offered Kalari Marma treatment.
 Kalari Gurukkal (Kalari Masters) were specially trained in administering these traditional treatments.
 They were also identified for their proficiency in ayurvedic medicines.

 More complex forms of marma treatment which give agility, flexibility and suppleness of the body through massage or Uzhichil were performed by the masters.

-Imparting education

-Masters from Kalari Panicker community were also involved in providing preliminary education (read and write) to their students.
-The women also used to teach children living in their villages.
-After their students complete their preliminary learning of alphabets and vernacular phonetics, the students could seek higher education and further expand their knowledge base in Sanskrit, critical evaluation and astrology.
+Masters from the Kalari Panicker community were also involved in providing preliminary education (reading and writing) to their students.

-Art

-Pitichu Kali, Parishathalam Kali, Kolati were the folklore of Nair and few other communities.
-These folklore songs and dance steps were directed and trained by Kalari Panicker community.
-Later in the years that followed, these unique folklore mixed with the contemporary folk songs of Kerala and lost its identity.